 - Serve warm over cooked rice topped with optional fresh parsley and feta cheese.

 Storage: This recipe is best served right after preparing.
-The eggs will cook more if reheated.
+The eggs will continue to cook, and may overcook if reheated.

 - Category: Main Dish